maevadevs/Rust-Developer-Foundation/02.Project-Guessing-Game/readme.md

   - Collection of open-sourced Rust projects
 - **After updating the registry, Cargo checks the `[dependencies]` section**
   - Downloads any crates listed that are not already downloaded
-  - Also grabs all the dependencies of the dependencies (dependency-chain)
+  - Also grabs all the dependencies of the dependencies (all the dependency-chain)
   - Rust compiles them and then compiles the project with the dependencies available
   - **Cargo only downloads or builds when needed and what changed**